 And a very effective halfway house will make sure its recovering addicts are required to be engaged in some type of regular activity.
 This activity can include participating in education, searching for a job or engaging in regular employment.

-Who Should Use a Halfway House?
+Who Should Use a sober living facility?

-Usually, halfway houses work best for people who have just come out of recovery and are drug free.
+Usually, halfway houses work best for people who have just come out of recovery and are drug-free.
 If someone is an addict but has not been to recovery or detox, it might be difficult for them to use a halfway house because halfway houses will conduct random drug tests as well as a drug test before the person can move into the halfway house.

 Those who live in halfway houses must generally also be able to pay rent, purchase their own food and support themselves.
 They should either be looking for work or working unless they are students enrolled in an accredited school.
 If the residents are permanently disabled or receiving some type of governmental assistance, they may not be able to work but will usually need to provide work in the form of service work to the halfway house.
 The halfway house will also set a minimum number of meetings of 12-step programs for the residents to attend each week.